Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 17. You do not have to go to court

-If all you see to a legal profession is the court, docks, witnesses and a judge, think again.
+This is another thing you didn’t know about studying law.
+If all you see in a legal profession is the court, docks, witnesses and a judge, think again.
 There are many career pathways in the field of law, some of which do not require you to appear in court.
 You can work in charity, civil service, activism, property law, finance, and even academics.

 18. You must pay close attention to detail

-Many lawyers thrive on spotting discrepancies in evidence, and exploring gaps in the constitution to secure favorable judgment for their clients.
+Many lawyers thrive on spotting discrepancies in the evidence and exploring gaps in the Constitution to secure a favourable judgment for their clients.
 As a law student, you must hone your skills in paying attention to detail.
 You must see where everything fits before you begin, and you must prepare for every eventuality along the way.

 19. In some countries Lawyers and Law firms cannot advertise

-20. Career prospect is not what people think
+20. Career prospects are not what people think

-Law is a well respected degree but its graduate prospects are not as good as universities like to make out.
-Entry level salary is quite low in developing countries.
-A good number of lawyers pursue their career in real estate and private practice.
-There is a stark contrast between what people think lawyers earn versus what they are actually paid.
+Another interesting thing about studying law is the fact that Law is a well-respected degree but its graduate prospects are not as good as universities like to make out.
+Entry-level salaries are quite low in developing countries.
+A good number of lawyers pursue their careers in real estate and private practice.
+There is a stark contrast between what people think lawyers earn versus what they are paid.

 21. You must have great work ethics